LambdaColdStorage/mlperf/resnet/README.md

 ### Note
+- __NEXP__ number of trails for running the benchmark.
+Set to 1 to save time.
 - __TRAIN_BATCH_SIZE__ in the config file will be splitted by number of GPUs (See `per_device_batch_size` in `resnet_run_loop.py`)
 - __--train_epochs__ in `run.sh` is set to `1` to save time.
 - __--epochs_between_evals__ in `run.sh` is set to `1` so it works with `train_epochs=1`